Christa Schamberger-Young

 PLEASE arrive at a working draft contract as early as possible.
 I will send the relevant documents through to the Agents concerned and get feedback from them.
 Don't leave this to the last minute!
 It is never advisable to allow an actor onto your set without a signed contract in your hands.

-The Personal Managers Association has a "Standard Terms & Conditions" document which I recommend you consider as your basic contract.
+The Personal Managers Association, the South African Guild of Actors and the Independent Film Producers' Organisation have recently made good progress towards a generally accepted "Standard Terms & Conditions" document which I recommend you consider as your basic contract.
 Changes and additions are allowed for in a "Special Conditions" section, Alternatively, you could use a separate Addendum in which you can make changes or add sections that are relevant to your production.

 Transport Alert :